abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/customfrontend.md

 ##### Login progress

 Login progress is embedded in `span` HTML tags.
-Each `projectNameSplitedStage` describes a step during the user's authentification then pod's creation process.
+Each `projectNameSplitedStage` describes a step during the user's authentication and pod creation process.

 - projectNameSplitedStagea: `step 1`